DILCISBoard/GroupDocumentation/MeetingNotes/20210209 DILCIS Board Minutes.md

 There was broad agreement for the general content of the document.

 Questions focussed on which standards bodies to approach.
-European bodies such as ESTI were perceived to be more favourable compared to International bodies (ISO).
+European bodies such as ETSI were perceived to be more favourable compared to International bodies (ISO).

 It was noted that there are complexities regarding the direct endorsement of standards by the EC.
 This may change with the publication of the Data Governance Act, although at this stage the Act is still a proposal and has not been ratified by the Member States.